Best Parental Control App in 2026 (Android & iPhone)

 Will VPNs break parental-control filtering?

-Yes, VPNs can break parental-control filtering, especially if they’re implement at router level.
+Yes, VPNs can break parental-control filtering, especially if they’re implemented at router level.
 That’s mainly because the VPN can encrypt traffic and mask the IP address.
 However, with a robust enough parental app, this shouldn’t be an issue.

 Do parental control apps collect my child’s data?